 [excerpted from: Federal Register: October 1, 2001 (Volume 66, Number 190)]

-Routine Uses of Records Maintained in the System, Including Categories of Users and the Purposes of Such Uses: General routine uses A, C, D, E, F, G, H, and K apply to this system.
+Routine Uses of Records Maintained in the System, Including Categories of Users and the Purposes of Such Uses: General routine uses A, B, C, D E, F, G, H, I, and K apply to this system.
 Records may also be disclosed:

 Policies and Practices For Storing, Retrieving, Accessing, Retaining, and Disposing of Records in the System:

 Safeguards: Computer records are maintained in a secure, password protected computer system.
-Paper records are maintained in lockable file cabinets.
 All records are maintained in secure, access-controlled areas or buildings.

 Notification Procedures: Any individual who wants to know whether this system of records contains a record about him or her, who wants access to his or her record, or who wants to contest the contents of a record, should make a written request to the System Manager.

-Access Procedure: To the extent permitted under the Privacy Act of 1974, 5 U.S.C.
-552a(j) or (k)(2), this system has been exempted from the provisions of the Privacy Act of 1974 that permit access and correction.
-Exemptions from access may be complete or partial, depending on the particular exemption applicable.
-However, EPA may, in its discretion, grant individual requests for access and correction if it determines that the exercise of these rights will not interfere with an interest that the exemption is intended to protect.
+Record Access Procedure: To the extent permitted under the Privacy Act of 1974, 5 U.S.C.
+552a(j), (k)(2) & (k)(5) this system has been exempted from the provisions of the Privacy Act of 1974 that permit access and correction.
+However, EPA may, in its discretion, fully grant individual requests for access and correction if it determines that the exercise of these rights will not interfere with an interest that the exemption is intended to protect.
+The exemption from access is limited in some instances by law to information that would reveal the identity of a confidential source.
 Requesters will be required to provide adequate identification, such as a driver's license, employee identification card, or other identifying document.
 Additional identification procedures may be required in some instances.

 Contesting Records Procedure: Requests for correction or amendment must identify the record to be changed and the corrective action sought.
 Complete EPA Privacy Act procedures are set out in 40 CFR Part 16.